Frequently Asked Questions

-You may be eligible to apply if you are:
+You may be eligible to apply if you:

-- Enrolled at a Victorian university or at a Victorian campus of the Australian Catholic University on 31 March in the year of application
+- Are enrolled at a Victorian university or at a Victorian campus of the Australian Catholic University on 31 March in the year of application

-- Experiencing or have experienced disadvantage in the pursuit of your studies
+- Are experiencing or have experienced disadvantage in the pursuit of your studies

-Other eligibility requirements, if any, are set out in the page for each category of scholarship.
+Other eligibility requirements, if any, are set out in the Application form for each category of scholarship.